usefulsensors/qc_npu_benchmark/README.md

 multiplication operation with dynamic inputs, since that reflected the transformer architectures that are widely used for LLMs and other modern models.

+#### Configuration Errors

+It's possible that the way we build and run our models causes them to fall off the fast path of the drivers or accelerator implementation.
+For example, we're using unsigned eight-bit quantization, with qdq elements in the graph.
+We've attempted to follow best practice from the documentation, but we'd welcome ways to improve performance, especially since these would improve the performance of our actual applications.

+#### Onnx Framework

+There are multiple different ways to access AI acceleration on Windows.
+We looked at DirectML, but it only seems to support GPU access.
+OpenVino doesn't run on our Arm hardware, as far as we can tell.
+We've seen similar performance results to those shown here using the [Qualcomm QNN SDK](https://www.qualcomm.com/developer/software/neural-processing-sdk-for-ai) directly.
+TensorFlow Lite isn't supported on Windows for Arm.
+From this research and our experiments, Onnx is supported by both Microsoft and Qualcomm, and seems to be the best framework to use to get accelerated performance from the NPU, but we're interested in learning if other APIs would be more appropriate.

 ## Interpreting the Results